Addressing Inequity in Gifted Education

 – Advanced Academics Program Coordinator from a school district in the Southeastern United States

 In this piece, we’ll explore the real-world impact of the Naglieri General Ability Tests™ and how they address some of the most pressing issues facing gifted educators and their students.
-The Naglieri General Ability Tests are three separate measures that can be used individually or in any combination.
-For this piece, we’ll refer to the Verbal, Nonverbal, and Quantitative, together as the Naglieri General Ability Tests.
+The Naglieri General Ability Tests are three separate measures that can be used individually or in any combination and can be used for identification.
+For this piece, we’ll refer to the Naglieri General Ability Tests–Verbal, Naglieri General Ability Tests–Nonverbal, and Naglieri General Ability Tests–Quantitative, together as the Naglieri General Ability Tests.

 Improving access to identification